tanmay-vig/tanmay-vig/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=tanmay-vig" alt="tanmay-vig" /></a> </p>

-- 👨‍💻 All of my projects are available at [tanmayvig.netlify.app](tanmayvig.netlify.app)
+- 👨‍💻 All of my projects are available at https://tanmayvig.com/

 - 📫 How to reach me **cooltanmayvig@gmail.com**